bryanbraun/middleman-navtree/README.md

     $ bundle install

-Active the extension by adding the following to middleman's `config.rb`:
+Activate the extension with default options by adding the following to middleman's `config.rb`:

-    # Activate the extension with default options.
     activate :navtree

 Alternatively, you can specify the options you want.
 Here's an example showing the explicit defaults: